Seneca-BSA/bsa/docs/sea700/lab1.md

         sudo apt install python-rosdep python-rosinstall python-rosinstall-generator python-wstool build-essential

-1. Before you can use many ROS tools, you will need to initialize rosdep. rosdep enables you to easily install system dependencies for source you want to compile and is required to run some core components in ROS.
-If you have not yet installed rosdep, do so as follows.
+1. Before you can use many ROS tools, you will need to initialize `rosdep`. `rosdep` enables you to easily install system dependencies for source you want to compile and is required to run some core components in ROS.
+With the following, you can initialize `rosdep`.

-        sudo apt install python-rosdep

-    With the following, you can initialize rosdep.

         sudo rosdep init
         rosdep update